AMMS-Lab-UTSA/HYPAD_eig/README.md

 ## Description
 The script `DerivativesCantilever_Undamped.py`:
 - Computes derivatives of eigenvalues and eigenvectors using hypercomplex numbers (via `pyoti`) and the residual-based differentiation method for the Undamped Cantilever Beam Problem
-- Measures computational performance metrics for different derivative orders

 The script `DerivativesCantilever_Underdamped.py`:
 - Computes derivatives of eigenvalues and eigenvectors using hypercomplex numbers (via `pyoti`) and the residual-based differentiation method for the Clasically Underdamped Cantilever Beam Problem
-- Measures computational performance metrics for different derivative orders

-The scripts also provides differentiation of the analytical solutions.

 ## Requirements
 To run this code you will need: